ddse-foundation/cef/site/docs/getting-started/installation.md

 ollama serve
 ```

-### Option 2: Production Setup with PostgreSQL
+### Option 2: Persistent Setup with PostgreSQL (Experimental)

-For production deployments with persistent storage:
+For advanced deployments with persistent storage (currently in alpha):

 ```bash
 # Start PostgreSQL with pgvector extension